wessenstam/gts2021-prep/start/start.rst

    .. note::

-      The screenshot is from the MariaDB Server, make sure you selected the FiestaApp service for its IP Address!
+      The screenshot is from the MariaDB Server, make sure you selected the right service for its IP Address!

 #.
-Open a browser and use the IP address of the FiestApp VM and port 5001.
+Open a browser and use the IP address of the FiestaApp VM and port 5001.
 That should open a webpage of the FiestaApp.
 Example: **\http://10.42.37.83:5001**
 #.
 Then click on **Products**.
 This should show a webpage wih text and some pictures.
 If you see that, the deployment has been successful.

    .. figure:: images/9.png

 #.
 Open a SSH session to the Docker VM using its IP Address you note earlier with **root** and **nutanix/4u** as the credentials
 #.
-Run the **mount** command you should see a line that says: **\/dev\/sdb1 on \/docker-location type ext4 (rw,relatime,seclabel,stripe=256,data=ordered)**.
+Run the **mount** command you should see a line that says: **\/dev\/sdb1 on \/docker-location type ext4 (rw,realtime,seclabel,stripe=256,data=ordered)**.
 This is the second disk we are using for Docker specific actions
 #.
 Run the command **docker version** in the ssh session and look for

    - **Storage Driver**